 Opossum World is a museum, taxidermy displays and a diorama of stuffed possums explaining the possum birth process.
 The unambiguous narrative is possums are terrible for New Zealand flora and fauna.
-The introduced animal, with no natural predators, is steadily munching its way through kiwi chick eggs, birds and anything that gets in its way of consuming 21,000 tonnes of foliage a night.
+The introduced animal, with no natural predators, is steadily munching its way through kiwi chick eggs, birds and anything that gets in its way of consuming 21,000 tones of foliage a night.

 According to Opossum World there are 20 possums to every New Zealander.
 If you enjoy Willy Nelson’s folksy tunes as you’ve got a treat with a taxidermy Possum choir singing ‘On the Road Again.’
 A definitive roadkill song just for possums.
 Australians just block your ears and enjoy the retail store.